rhyzr/hydro/README.md

-# Hydro Chat Application
+# Hydro V2

-Hydro is a simple chat application built with Flask and Socket.IO.
+Hydro V2 is a simple chat application built with Flask and Socket.IO.
 It allows users to create chat rooms, join existing rooms, and communicate with other users in real-time.

 ## Features